Section 11 Outputs

 Maximum and minimum output is not available.

 t Viscosity Coeff Eddy viscosity coefficient.
 This is useful for checking the Smagorinsky coefficient values.
 No maximum and minimum output is available at this stage.
-All formats excluding TMO and WRB
+All formats excluding TMO, WRB and HR.

 tau Shear stress